-6The Carnegie credit earned for a State/Local Government course in any other state by an out-of-state transfer student who enters after the sophomore year can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
-If the transfer student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other one-half (1⁄2) unit social studies course may be accepted.
-An out-of-state student who transfers after the sophomore year may substitute any other one-half (1⁄2) unit social studies course.
-IB-DP History of the Americas II is accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
+6The Carnegie credit earned for a State/Local Government course in any other state by an out-of-state transfer student can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
+If a transfer enters without a State/Local Government course, then any other one-half (1⁄2) unit social studies course (e.g., Civics, Law Related Education, Participation in American Democracy, Law and Policy, Contemporary Issues, etc.) may be accepted excluding U.S. Government and Economics.
+IB-DP History of the Americas II is accepted in lieu of the required Mississippi Studies,

+Economics, and/or U.S. Government courses for students enrolled in the IB program.

 7The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
-Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e. Choral, Music-Choral-Ensembles), instrumental performance courses (i.e. Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
+Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
 If a local district has graduation requirements above the state requirements, the district may award additional units as outlined in the local school board policy.

-8Successful completion of JROTC I and JROTC II may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+8Successful completion of JROTC I and JROTC II shall be accepted as requirement met for Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+Dual credit Personal and Community Health may be accepted in lieu of the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
 For approved Career and Technical course substitutions see Appendix A-12.